 In the transfer credit category, students may fill degree requirements using transfer credits earned for courses taken at another college or university.
-The maximum number of quarter credits in this category that may be applied toward the MBA is 12 credit; the maximum number that may applied toward the BBA or BS ranges up to 124 (depending on the program selected); and the maximum number toward the ABA or AAS is 58.
+The maximum number of quarter credits in this category that may be applied toward the MBA is 12 credits; the maximum number that may applied toward the BBA or BS ranges up to 122 (depending on the program selected) credits.
 Credit in this category does not include a grade and does not count in the student's grade point average or toward the Cleary University residency requirement.

-Students who have received college credit with a grade of "C" or better ('B" or better for graduate-level courses) from a college or university accredited by a regional accrediting body such as the Higher Learning Commission of the North Central Association may transfer these credits to Cleary.
+Students who have received college credit with a grade of "C" or better ('B" or better for graduate-level courses) from a college or university accredited by a regional accrediting body such as the Higher Learning Commission of the North Central Association, may transfer these credits to Cleary.
 Credit for courses from a non-accredited, postsecondary institution will be evaluated on a case-by-case basis and credit may be given if the course content and academic standards of the institution meet the requirements of Cleary University.